Peter Brown (South African politician): Biography

 On 4 July 1964 police carried out a nationwide raid on more than 60 people.
 In Natal, attention was focused on Brown alone, and his home and the Party office were searched.
 This followed similar treatment of white "listed communists" in Johannesburg and Pretoria the previous day.
 Three weeks later on the 24th, John Harris, a member of the LP, bombed the Johannesburg Station (see links below).
 He was a member of a small but active sabotage group, the African Resistance Movement.
 The news of the station bombing was accompanied with the arrest of more party members.
 After attending an LP National Executive meeting in Johannesburg on 25 July 1964, Brown was served a five-year banning order in terms of the Suppression of Communism Act.
 This was renewed in 1969.
 The banning did not allow him to leave Pietermaritzburg, attend any gatherings or visit educational institutions, and he had to report weekly to the police.
 Practical in his liberalism, Brown’s mobilizing of opposition to the forced removal of blacks from urban areas and farms made him a target of the apartheid state.

 This was a heavy blow to the LP.
 Two leading South African liberals, Alan Paton and Edgar Brookes, showed their appreciation of Brown in an LP internal statement at the time: "although we lack many of the gifts and advantages enjoyed by our banned National Chairman" they asked Liberals "to hold to the course we have always thought right and give us your encouragement and support" as the only way “to show our appreciation of what our National Chairman was, and is" (Vigne, 1997: 190).
 Shortly after this, an anonymous writer (possibly Paton or Brookes) in Contact on 18 August 1964, outlined Brown’s immense contribution.

 In the mid-1970s Brown assisted families of political prisoners via the Pietermaritzburg Dependants' Conference, which he chaired.
 He was also linked to the Tugela Ferry area Church Agricultural Project.
 In 1979 the Association for Rural Advancement (Afra) was formed by him in response to apartheid forced removals and farm labour evictions, and he chaired it for 11 years.
 Afra continues to be very effective, focusing on land claims and farm evictions.
 Through his chairing of the Pietermaritzburg branch of the Five Freedoms Forum, Brown was included in discussions with the exiled ANC leadership in Lusaka.
 In the 1990s Brown, a successful farmer himself, actively championed the democratic government’s land restitution initiatives.

 In 1997 the University of Natal awarded Brown an honorary Doctorate in Literature.
 A Civic Certificate of Commendation recognising his work in the community followed in 2000.
 Brown, a close friend of author and fellow Liberal Party founder Paton, was instrumental in establishing the Alan Paton Centre at the University of KwaZulu-Natal.

-Brown died at his Pietermaritzburg home on 28 June 2004 at the age of 79.
+Brown died at his home in Pietermaritzburg on 28 June 2004 at the age of 79.